 Student life isn’t merely a process of collecting and collating knowledge; if it were, universities would be nothing more than faceless libraries full of books and computer terminals.
 Going to university is about experiencing life in all its glory… and accumulating knowledge.

-Living and studying in London provides all the ingredients necessary for an unparalleled student experience – rich history, diverse culture, great nightlife and an effervescent atmosphere day and night.
+Living and studying in London provides all the ingredients necessary for an unparalleled student experience – rich history, diverse culture, great nightlife for students and an effervescent atmosphere day and night.

 Landale House and its Rotherhithe location provide the perfect blend of city buzz and relaxing green space, and all within a short bus or Tube ride from the heart of the metropolis.